What is Supply Chain Risk Management?

 Data Security and Privacy

-Design documents, quality records, and production schedules often contain export-controlled or sensitive defense information.
+Remember, design documents, quality records, and production schedules often contain export-controlled or sensitive defense information.
 Sharing this data with suppliers and service providers through insecure channels like email or unmanaged portals exposes organizations to operational and legal risks.
 Maintaining end-to-end protection with encryption, access controls, and digital rights management is essential.
 Every data exchange should be governed, assessment-ready, and traceable.

 Supplier Financial Risk